-engine boots Number of times an SNMPv3 engine has been started or re-initialized (i.e., booted) since its engine ID was last configured.
+Number of times an SNMPv3 engine has been started or re-initialized (i.e., booted) since its engine ID was last configured.

+ENGINE ID

-engine ID An SNMPEngineID value with a length of 12 octets that uniquely identifies an engine ID for every instance of a NerveCenter Server.
+An SNMPEngineID value with a length of up to 32 octets that uniquely identifies an SNMPv3 engine within the SNMPv3 management domain.
+There is one SNMP engine ID for every instance of a NerveCenter Server.